AGC is a closed-loop feedback circuit which helps to maintain a constant output, irrespective of the input variations.

 Transfer Function of AGC

-Figure 3 shows the input-output characteristics of an AGC circuit.
+Let's discuss the input-output characteristics of an AGC circuit.
 For low values of the input, the AGC is non-operative, and the output varies linearly with input.
 When the input reaches ‘threshold 1’, otherwise called knee-point, AGC is enabled and starts functioning.
 The knee point of the AGC should be kept as low as possible to improve performance.
 An ideal AGC is supposed to maintain a constant output for any input signal between the ’threshold 1’ and ‘threshold 2’.
 However, a flat section is not ideal for AGC operation.
 The overall AGC loop gain defines the slope of the characteristics between ’threshold 1’ and ‘threshold 2’, and is called AGC slope.
 The ideal AGC slope should be between 6 dB and 10 dB.
 When the input reaches ‘threshold 2’, the AGC moves back to the disabled state to prevent stability issues.

 In communication systems, the signal strength needs to be maintained at an acceptable level for ensuring the reliability, integrity, and quality of the system.
 Despite the variety of input variations, a steady constant output is expected at the receiving end.
 AGC takes the responsibility of regulating the output within the acceptable range by varying its gain.
 Without AGC, broadcasting systems would be incomplete.